WoodyLau/Ormuco/LRUCache/README.rst

 methods::

-   put: To create a cache item into the cache instance could have an extra argument (ttl) to expire this specific item
+   put: To create a cache item into the cache instance; can have an extra argument (ttl) to expire this specific item
    get: The obtain a cache item altering the order of the items
    peek: The obtain a cache item without altering the order of the items
-   set_redis_conn: To instantiate a specific redis connection after the item creation
+   setRedisConn: To set a specific redis connection after the item creation
-   clear_cache_instance: To clear the entire cache instance
+   clearCache: To clear the entire cache instance, both local and redis
+   setCapacity: Change the capacity of the cache

 Tests
 =====